 8. The Education of a Value Investor

-Guy Spier shares his philosophy on value investing.
-Light on actual strategies and more focused on developing your mindset to become a successful value investor.
-He discusses how having an elite education does not guarantee any investing success; it may hinder it.
+Guy Spier shares his philosophy on value investing, which is light on actual strategies and more focused on developing one’s mindset to become a successful value investor.
+He discusses how having an elite education does not guarantee investing success; it may hinder it.

-This book is for you if you need some investing soul food with positive anecdotes about the author’s life.
+If you need some investing soul food with positive anecdotes about the author’s life, this book is for you.
 This book is extremely highly rated by Amazon buyers, who mostly attribute its greatness to relating to the author’s investing journey.

 However, suppose you are looking for a solid education or strategies.
 In that case, this book only contains a lot of fluff about becoming more positive in your life and how being a good value investor makes you a better person.